 Theme Class number of times Description

 Overseas Internship 1 The contents to be acquired should be described in the brochure of each

-Overseas mernismp I internship program.
+internship program.

 Final Presentation 1 A presentation by the student is required followed by discussion among

-1 participants.
+participants.

 [Prerequisite(s)] Described in the application booklet for each internship program.
 The registrant is requested to have enough language skills for the participation.